krsng-lab/krsng.github.io/README.md

 In row 3, there are 0 dots and 3 hashes.

-We can deduce a pattern such that each row has the number of dots corresponding to less than the total height - the row number, _i_.
+We can deduce a pattern such that each row has the number of dots corresponding to the total height - the row number, _i_.

 We can also deduce a pattern such that each row has the number of hashes corresponding to the row number.